Credit: Freepic

 This vaster reality, the ever-present ground of existence, is Brahman as Satyam.
 It's the unchanging reality that underlies all these seemingly solid objects.
 It's like the screen on which the movie plays; the screen itself is constant, while the images projected on it change.

 Here's the key: to grasp Brahman as Satyam, we need to move beyond the limitations of our senses and the ever-changing nature of objects.
-We need to seek the permanent reality that persists throughout all change.
+We need to comprehend the permanent reality that persists throughout change.

 Jnanam: The Pure Awareness